actions/setup-go/docs/advanced-usage.md

 ## Using the `go-version-file` input

 `setup-go` action can read the Go version from a version file. `go-version-file` input is used for specifying the path to the version file.
 If the file supplied to the `go-version-file` input doesn't exist, the action will fail with an error.
-This input supports go.mod, go.work, .go-version, and .tool-versions files.
+This input supports go.mod, go.work, .go-version, .tool-versions, and mise.toml files.

 If both the `go-version` and the `go-version-file` inputs are provided then the `go-version` input is used.
 The `.tool-versions` file supports version specifications in accordance with asdf standards, adhering to Semantic Versioning ([semver](https://semver.org)).
+For `mise.toml`, the Go version is read from the `go` entry in the `[tools]` table.

 ```yaml
 steps: